 Suspected/Documented Site Conditions APA FULL PA PA/SI SI 1.
 There are no releases or potential to release.
 Yes No No No 2.
 No uncontained sources with CERCLA-eligi ble substances Yes No No No are present on site.
 3. There are no on-site, adjacent, or nearby targ ets Yes No No No 4.
 There is documentation indicating that a Option 1: Yes No No Yes target (i.e., drinking water wells, drinking APA SI surface water intakes, etc.) has been exposed Option 2: No No Yes No to a hazardous substance released from the site.
 PA/SI 5.
-There is an apparent release at the site with Option 1: Yes No No Yes no documentation of exposed targets, but there APA SI ] are targets on site or immediately adjacent to Option 2: No No Yes N/A the site.
+There is an apparent release at the site with Option 1: Yes No No Yes no documentation of exposed targets, but there APA SI are targets on site or immediately adjacent to Option 2: No No Yes N/A the site.
 PA/SI 6.
-There is an apparent release and no document No Yes No No targets and no documented immediately adjaces but there are nearby targets.
-Nearby targets are those targets that are located within 1 mile of the site and ha high likelihood of exposure to a hazardous subs migrating from the site.
-7. There is no indication of a hazardous substan No Yes No No there are uncontained sources containing CERO substances, but there is a potential to release wi present on site or in proximity to the site.
+There is an apparent release and no documented on-site No Yes No No targets and no documented immediately adjacent to the site, but there are nearby targets.
+Nearby targets are that are located within 1 mile of the site and ha high likelihood of exposure to a hazardous substance migrating from the site.
+7. There is no indication of a hazardous substance release, and No Yes No No there are uncontained sources containing CERCLA hazardous substances, but there is a potential to release with targets present on site or in proximity to the site.